cypherpunk-academy/2064/en/083_2023_Press conference.md

 Kevin: "Unfortunately, we cannot say anything about the source at this time.
 Just this much: She works at the BND and is already in contact with the Courage Foundation.
 Your legal defense will be prepared.
-I don't know where she is right now either."
+I don't know where she is right now, either."

 Sophie got up.
 She looked into the audience and waited a short time.
-Then she said in a calm, serious tone: "Actually, I actually hope that we don't need this any more.
+Then she said in a calm, solemn tone: "Actually, I actually hope that we don't need this anymore.
 I don't want her to have to defend herself.
 She dared a lot.
 It's a personal statement she leaked there, but it's everybody's business.